 64. Revamp wood paneling.
 Combine water (1 pint), vinegar (3 to 4 tablespoons) and olive oil (2 tablespoons), then apply with a clean cloth.
 After it soaks in, polish with a dry cloth.

 65. Hide scratches on wood flooring.
-Whether your tabletop or floor is scratched, combine vinegar and iodine, then paint over the area with a small paint brush.
-Depending on the shade, that will determine the increments — use more iodine for darker woods.
+Whether your tabletop or floor is scratched, combine vinegar and iodine, then paint over the area with a small paintbrush.
+The shade will determine the increments — use more iodine for darker woods.

 66. Restore leather furniture.
 Combine vinegar and linseed oil, then spread on with a clean cloth.
 After two to three minutes, wipe with a dry cloth.